elpop/Dice_Passphrase/README.md

 The file **spanish_words.txt** has the original 107,920 words for your future use o for  create a random subset.

+The source of the English words come from [https://github.com/dwyl/english-words](https://github.com/dwyl/english-words)

+The file **english_words** has 370,105 words.

 ## Author

    Fernando Romo (pop@cofradia.org)